KCap-design/Web-Based-Water-Level-Monitoring/README.md

 ---

-## 👨‍💻 About the Author
+##  About the Author

 Hi, I'm **Kurt Gerfred Caballero**.
-I'm a 14-year-old developer passionate about IoT, Full-stack development, and creating solutions for real-world problems.
+I'm a 16-year-old developer passionate about IoT, Full-stack development, and creating solutions for real-world problems.
 AquaWatch is part of my journey to bridge the gap between hardware and software, creating tools that are both functional and visually stunning.

 ---

-*Made with ❤️ for Creative Tech (CMHS)*